-Bids may be submitted electronically via PARITY® pursuant to this notice, but no bid will be received after the time for receiving bids specified above.
-To the extent any instructions or directions set forth in PARITY® conflict with this notice, the terms of this notice shall control.
-For further information about PARITY®, potential bidders may contact PARITY® at (212) 404-8102.
+For further information about PARITY, potential bidders may contact PARITY at (212) 404-8102.
 The fee for use of PARITY may be obtained from PARITY, and such fee shall be the responsibility of the bidder.

-Payment and Delivery of the Notes
+Payment and Delivery of the Bonds

-Payment for the Notes shall be made in Federal Reserve Funds or other available funds immediately subject to use by the City.
-The Notes will be delivered on or about February 19, 2010, or as soon thereafter as the Notes may be ready for delivery, at the expense of the City, through the facilities of The Depository Trust Company, New York, New York.
+Payment for the Bonds shall be made in Federal Reserve Funds or other available funds immediately subject to use by the City.
+The Bonds will be delivered on or about June 15, 2010, or as soon thereafter as the Bonds may be ready for delivery, at the expense of the City, through the facilities of The Depository Trust Company, New York, New York.

-The Notes, when issued, will be registered only in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
-DTC will act as securities depository of the Notes.
+The Bonds, when issued, will be registered only in the name of Cede & Co., as nominee for The Depository Trust Company, New York, New York ("DTC").
+DTC will act as securities depository of the Bonds.
 A certificate for each interest rate will be issued to DTC and immobilized in its custody.
 Individual purchases will be made in book-entry-only form pursuant to the rules and procedures established between DTC and its participants, in the principal amount of \$5,000 and integral multiples thereof.
-Individual purchasers will not receive certificates evidencing their ownership of the Obligation purchased.
-The successful bidder shall be required to deposit the Notes with DTC as a condition to delivery of the Notes.
-The City will make payment of the principal and interest on the Notes to DTC or its nominee as registered owner of the Notes.
+Individual purchasers will not receive certificates evidencing their ownership of the Bonds purchased.
+The successful bidder shall be required to deposit the Bonds with DTC as a condition to delivery of the Bonds.
+The City will make payment of the principal and interest on the Bonds to DTC or its nominee as registered owner of the Bonds.
 Transfer of said payments to participants of DTC will be the responsibility of DTC; transfer of said payments to beneficial owners by DTC participants will be the responsibility of such participants and other nominees of beneficial owners all as required by rules and procedures of DTC and the participants.
 No assurance can be given by the City that DTC, its participants and other nominees of beneficial owners will make prompt transfer of said payments.
-The City assumes no liability for failures of DTC, its participants or other nominees to promptly transfer said payments to beneficial owners of the Notes.
+The City assumes no liability for failures of DTC, its participants or other nominees to promptly transfer said payments to beneficial owners of the Bonds.
 Notices, if any, given by the City to DTC are redistributed in the same manner as are payments.
-The City assumes no liability for the failure of DTC, its participants or other nominees to promptly transfer said notices to the beneficial owners of the Notes.
+The City assumes no liability for the failure of DTC, its participants or other nominees to promptly transfer said notices to the beneficial owners of the Bonds.
 The City is not responsible for supervising the activities or reviewing the records of DTC, its participants or other persons acting through such participants.
-In the event that the securities depository relationship with DTC for the Notes is terminated and the City does not appoint a successor depository, the City will prepare, authenticate and deliver, at its expense, Notes in fully registered certificated notes in the denomination of \$5,000 or any integral multiple thereof in the aggregate principal amount of Notes of the same interest rate then outstanding as directed by the registered owners of the Notes.
+In the event that the securities depository relationship with DTC for the Bonds is terminated and the City does not appoint a successor depository, the City will prepare, authenticate and deliver, at its expense, Bonds in fully registered certificated Bonds in the denomination of \$5,000 or any integral multiple thereof in the aggregate principal amount of Bonds of the same interest rate then outstanding as directed by the registered owners of the Bonds.